n123git/save-docs/troubleshoot.md

    * No Gate Globes can be earned, as the exit goals never fulfill.
    * The Infinite Tunnel entrance becomes a bricked-up wall like when you’ve used all your daily attempts, but the tunnel’s black fog overlay still appears faintly (as if its graphics layer is still active). <br/><img src="/assets/ggl_tunnel.webp" alt="Screenshot of the Infinite Tunnel during GGl" width="400"/>

+## Ghost Wallpaper
+This glitch creates several neat oddities, including: breaking the captions, hiding decimal points, and leaving you with a plain black Yo-kai Pad Wallpaper.
+It takes position -1 in the wallpaper select (before Cool Blue - the first wallpaper), and occurs when your wallpaper is set to an invalid value (`0x10`-`0xFF`).
+It is the *only* wallpaper to be nameless (showing as blank in the wallpaper select) and aside from that the above it causes no harmful problems.
+Just a neat oddity
+##